LuiseFreese/PowerApps-Masterclass/practical exercises/task3 - build an autoheight textinput component.md

 # Build an autoheight textinput component

 Some controls in Power Apps do not have an auto height property, which means that we can't get the **Height** of a control to automagically ✨ adjust to its content.
-Especially for the textinput control, this is a real bummer, as we a user's input a pretty much unpredictable.
+Especially for the textinput control, this is a real bummer, as a user's input is pretty much unpredictable.
 On the one hand, we do not want to waste precious screen estate by making the box as big as possible, on the other hand, a too small box will result in an endless scrollbar which is a bad user experience.

 ![gif of autoheight textinput](/assets/images/textinputauto.gif)